oboroc/oboroc.github.io/_posts/2016-05-14-my-first-computers.md

 I ended up selling my first PC 1.5 years later for 700 US$ and was very happy about the money I got for it.
 I am a bit nostalgic and wish I kept it, but that would've been way too expensive.
 I needed 700 US$ for my 1998 PC.
-It was built about AMD K6 300MHz CPU, Nvidia Riva TNT 16MB, Gravis Ultrasound PnP with 8MB sample RAM, 2x2x4 HP CD-RW drive and ASUS motherboard, probably P5A-B.
+It was built around AMD K6 300MHz CPU, Nvidia Riva TNT 16MB, Gravis Ultrasound PnP with 8MB sample RAM, 2x2x4 HP CD-RW drive and ASUS motherboard, probably P5A-B.
 I don't really have any fond memories about my second PC, even though I was much better then my first PC.

 I upgraded again in early 2000 to a system based on fresh and exciting Slot-A AMD Athlon 700MHz CPU.
 It had Asus K7A motheboard, 128MB PC-100 SDRAM, 20GB IBM HDD, Sound Blaster 128 PCI audio card, Matrox Millennium G450 AGP video card.
 This is the PC I took with me to Canada, it served me well until 2002, when I sold it to my coworked and got myself a new system based on Athlon XP 1700.